wilsonmar/oss-perf/machine-learning.md

 <a target="_blank" href="http://www.KNIME.org/">KNIME.org</a> takes a code-free approach to predictive analytics.
 Using a graphical workbench, you wire together workflows from an abundant library of processing nodes, which handle data access, transformation, analysis, and visualization.
 With KNIME, you can pull data from databases and big data platforms, run ETL transformations, perform data mining with R, and produce custom reports in the end.

+There are different approaches to ML.

+<strong>Unsupervised learning</strong> approach problems with little or no idea as to what the results should look like.
+This derives structure from data by <strong>clustering</strong> data based on relationships among the variables in the data.
+This calculates level of <strong>association</strong> among variables.
+This is not the same as expert systems applying rules.

+<strong>Supervised learning</strong> tasks include "regression" and "classification".

+   * <strong>Regression</strong> tries to predict results within a continuous output, mapping input variables to some continuous result function.
+Predicting the price of a house based solely on square footage is an example of using one input to predict a single output, also known as "univariate linear regression."
+But in real life, the regression models behind <a target="_blank" href="http://www.kbb.com">kbb.com</a> provides Kelly Blue Book prices of automobiles based on several variables (miles driven, age of car, accessories, etc.).

+   * Classification tries to predict results in a <strong>discrete</strong> output, mapping input variables into categories such as "Yes" or "No".

+Supervised learning approaches works by providing a <strong>training set</strong> of known input and outputs so the ML program can derive its formula.

+   * The variable <strong>m</strong> represents the number of training examples.
+   * The variable <strong>x</strong> represents the various input feature variables.
+   * The variable <strong>y</strong> represents the various output target variables.

+Numbers in superscipt slightly above each variable refer to a specific variable.

 <a id="AlgorithmChoices">
 ## Choice of algorithms</a>